 Why do companies call mud pumping a waste of money?
 The sad and simple truth is that the equipment required to do the job properly costs tens of thousands of dollars and cheap, here-today-gone-tomorrow house leveling companies cannot or will not make the investment required to do it.
 Read more about the cost of foundation repair.

 Unlike pilings, Bell Bottom Piers are constructed of reinforced concrete poured into drilled holes.
-That means that, unlike pilings, a person can verify the depth and alignment of piers just by looking or measuring.
+That means that, unlike pressed pilings, a person can verify the depth and alignment of piers just by looking or measuring.
 This gives the installers the unique ability to carefully check each pier for any problems in the installation process.

 How can someone tell if a series of segmented concrete pilings are driven straight down into the ground?
-They can't.
+They can’t.
+Nobody can verify correct installation because there is no method to do so.

 Over the years, excavation of failed piling installations have revealed time and time again that pilings can be (and frequently are) installed improperly.
 If a pressed concrete piling is driven into a tree root, rock, or just a different layer of soil, there is a significant chance of the piling deflecting and being driven in at an angle.